shivakumar-tekumatla/Monte-Carlo/README.md

 # Monte-Carlo
-Monte Carlo with exploring start and on-policy first visit
+Monte Carlo with exploring start and on-policy first visit for stochastic cleaning-robot MDP problem.
+This is Example 2.2 of the book “Reinforcement learning and dynamic programming using function approximators”

 ## Exploring Starts